mike-hearn/useapassphrase/passphrase_advocate.md

 ## Why should I use a random passphrase?

 Because humans are terrible at creating secure passwords.
-The [famous xkcd comic][1] got it right: humans have been trained to use <b>hard-to-remember</b> passwords that are <b>trivial</b> for computers to guess.
+The [famous xkcd comic][1] got it right: humans have been trained to use <b>hard-to-remember</b> passwords that are <b>easy</b> for computers to guess.

 [1]: http://xkcd.com/936/

-Try as we might, humans usually end up falling to predictable patterns when creating passwords.
-We create them based on things we can remember, such as names, locations, dates or just common English words.
+Try as we might, humans usually end up using one of a few predictable patterns when creating passwords.
+We base them on things we can remember, such as names, locations, dates or just common English words.
 Then, we add some spice with a capital letter, some numbers, or a symbol.

 Does your password fall into this group?